Alexanderms36/DokuSketch_testtask/README.md

 jupyter notebook
 ```

-Open `Notebook.ipynb` from the Jupyter interface.
+Open `Notebook.ipynb` from the Jupyter interface

 ## File Structure

-- `function.py`: Main Python script that contains the `draw_plots` function.
+- `function.py`: Main Python script that contains the `draw_plots` function
-- `test_function.py`: Unit tests to verify the functionality of the methods in `function.py`.
+- `test_function.py`: Unit tests to verify the functionality of the methods in `function.py`
-- `Notebook.ipynb`: Jupyter notebook for interactive data analysis and visualization.
+- `Notebook.ipynb`: Jupyter notebook for interactive data analysis and visualization
-- `plots/`: Directory where generated plots are saved as .png pictures.
+- `plots/`: Directory where generated plots are saved as .png pictures
-- `requirements.txt`: List of dependencies required to run the project.
+- `requirements.txt`: List of dependencies required to run the project
+- `deviation.json`: JSON data using for drawing plots